diku-dk/futhark/docs/language-reference.rst

 .. productionlist::
    attr:   `id`

-An expression can be prefixed with an attribute.
+An expression can be prefixed with an attribute, written as ``#[attr]``.
 This may affect how it is treated by the compiler or other tools.
 In no case will attributes affect or change the *semantics* of a program, but it may affect how well it compiles (or in some cases, whether it compiles at all).
 Unknown attributes are silently ignored.
 Most have no effect in the interpreter.

+Many attributes affect second-order array combinators (*SOACS*).
+These must be applied to a fully saturated function application or they will have no effect.
+If two SOACs with contradictory attributes are combined through fusion, it is unspecified which attributes take precedence.

 The following expression attributes are supported.

 ``incremental_flattening_no_outer``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~